mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 for infiltration, or even just background colour.
 The universes of Traveller are wide and varied, and now the choice of ships available reflects that.
-For example, if you are currently running the Pirates of Drinax mega- campaign, it is likely that your Travellers are plundering a lot of merchant vessels – with this book, you can now provide a much wider variety of potential targets (which is entirely reasonable for a campaign set in the wildlands of the Trojan Reach), rather than listing the cargoes of another free trader or subsidised merchant.
+For example, if you are currently running the Pirates of Drinax mega-campaign, it is likely that your Travellers are plundering a lot of merchant vessels – with this book, you can now provide a much wider variety of potential targets (which is entirely reasonable for a campaign set in the wildlands of the Trojan Reach), rather than listing the cargoes of another free trader or subsidised merchant.